Contraception After Giving Birth

-You can have the contraceptive injection immediately after a miscarriage.
+You can have the contraceptive injection or the implant immediately after a miscarriage.
 It will give you immediate protection against pregnancy.
 Barrier methods such as condoms, diaphragms and caps can also be used when you have sex to protect you against pregnancy.

-As long as there is no infection present, the IUD or IUS is also safe to be used.
+As long as there is no infection present, the IUD is also safe to be used.
 The combined contraceptive pill and mini-pill are both safe to take after a miscarriage.

 What if I get pregnant whilst on the pill?

 When taken correctly the combined contraceptive pill is more than 99% effective and the mini-pill is 99% effective, but very rarely women can get pregnant while on the pill.
 If this happens, you may worry that the baby will be harmed by the unintentional use of contraception while pregnant.

 Some of the symptoms of pregnancy - feeling sick, tender breasts and some irregular bleeding - can also be side effects of taking the pill.
 If you are in any doubt, do a pregnancy test for your own peace of mind.
 There is a slightly increased chance of an ectopic pregnancy (where the foetus implants outside the womb) if you get pregnant while taking the pill.

 There is so far no evidence to suggest that taking the combined contraceptive pill or the mini-pill during early pregnancy increases the risk of birth defects.
 Though to be on the safe side you should stop taking the pill as soon as you think you are pregnant and consult your doctor.
 It may also be advisable to use an alternative form of contraception such as condoms until you are sure.